 Responsible Agricultural Supply Chains

-The National Contact Point (NCP) is a body established by each government that has acceded to the Guidelines for Multinational Enterprises on Responsible Business.
+The National Contact Point for Responsible Business Conduct (NCP) is a body established by each government that has acceded to the Guidelines for Multinational Enterprises on Responsible Business Conduct.

 NCP has two main goals: